-U.S. Government Securities have historically involved little risk of loss of principal if held to maturity.
-However, no assurance can be given that the U.S. government will be able or willing to repay the principal or interest when due, or provide financial support to

-U.S. government agencies, authorities, instrumentalities or sponsored enterprises if it is not obligated to do so by law.
+U.S. Treasury Securities, which are securities issued or guaranteed by the U.S. Treasury where the payment of principal and interest is backed by the full faith and credit of the U.S. government, have historically involved little risk of loss of principal if held to maturity.
+However, no assurance can be given that the U.S. government will be able or willing to repay the principal or interest when due, or provide financial support to U.S. government agencies, authorities, instrumentalities or sponsored enterprises that issue U.S. Government Securities if it is not obligated to do so by law.